 You might be looking at Eaglehorn Bow and the lack of Secrets and wondering why it’s in the deck.
 Eaglehorn Bow allows you to take out minions and keep your minions alive.
 This is very important because you have minions that want to be buffed by cards like Crackling Razormaw and Houndmaster.
 Your health total is largely irrelevant as long as it isn’t zero.
 In the early game, it is rarely a good idea to just go face with your weapon.
 Save both durability charges for taking out minions or at least softening them up so you can use one of your smaller minions to finish them off.

-Tundra Rhino is very strong on an empty board or making a quick trade.
+Tundra Rhino is very strong on an empty board and all right for making a quick trade.
 It is especially good if you have a Savannah Highmane to follow it up with.
 If you want to get fancy, you can trade your Savannah Highmane with this on the board, and then attack with the two 2/2 Hyenas afterwards.
 This is a bit of a fringe scenario, but is useful to know.

 Savannah Highmane is jokingly considered Hunter’s best Legendary minion.
 It’s obviously not a Legendary, but the power and effect it has is comparable with some of the better Legendary cards in the game.
 The bonus is that it’s cheap and you get to have two of them in your deck.
 If you have an opportunity to safely attack your opponent’s face with Savannah Highmane it usually means you are going to win the game.